-2022-2024 funding 2020 What do we know about children and play in public life and what are the gaps?
+2022-2024 Approval of funding 2020 What do we know about children and play in public life and what are the gaps?

 Objectives - Understand the current opportunities that children have to play in community and business play spaces and their underlying philosophies and principles - Explore children's, families', practitioners' and business owners/staff views of play cafes and co-design what Froebelian play cafes may look like

-Research Questions - What are the current opportunities that young children have to play in community and business play cafés, and their underlying philosophies and principles? - What are young children's, families', practitioners' and business staff views and experiences about current play cafés, and how would they envision these differently? - How can we co-design with children, families and practitioners Froebelian play cafes which are inclusive for all? play cafe, play, babies' play cafe, play little babies, aww babies... so cute' 'babies huggy, babies eat' 'play cafe paint' 'play cafe dance' 'play cafe play with friends' 'I love play cafe' 'I like making coffee' 'Play cafe play.
-Ariana 2 years old It is for babies, big kids and parents.
-It has inside and outside (spaces), it has music, it has comfy sofas, sticks, rocket sticks and cooking, I am a chef.
-Alex, 6 years old.
+Research Questions - What are the current opportunities that young children have to play in community and business play cafés, and their underlying philosophies and principles? - What are young children's, families', practitioners' and business staff views and experiences about current play cafés, and how would they envision these differently? - How can we co-design with children, families and practitioners Froebelian play cafes which are inclusive for all? (play cafe, play, babies' play cafe, play little babies, aww babies... so cute' 'babies huggy, babies eat' 'play cafe paint' 'play cafe dance' 'play cafe play with friends' 'I love play cafe' 'I like making coffee' 'Play cafe play.
+Ariana, 2 years old Our Young Advisors